-- 10% 15% of Level II Exam Arguably most important topic since worth more - Ethics will have between 9 and 14 multiple choice of total 88 exam questions - May likely have 3 item sets/vignettes with 4 multiple choice questions each - Should consider glancing at questions within each item set first before actively reading the vignette - If possible, identify the type of questions (see Strategy in answering questions below) - Strategy in answering questions: Suggested approach - 1.
+- 10%-15% of Level II Exam Arguably most important topic since worth more - Ethics will have between 9 and 14 multiple choice of total 88 exam questions - May likely have 3 item sets/vignettes with 4 multiple choice questions each - Should consider glancing at questions within each item set first before actively reading the vignette - If possible, identify the type of questions (see Strategy in answering questions below) - Strategy in answering questions: Suggested approach - 1.
 Code or Professional Standards Question? - Most Questions will involve Professional Standards - 2.
 If Standards Question, which one? - 3.
-Identify Parties within the fact pattern to determine Standard - For example, Employer (Std IV) or Client (Std III) - Priority of Transactions (Client first, then Employer, then CFA) - Read the vignette carefully; a possible Standards violation may be spotted by a single word within the hypothetical (e.g. "none", "quickly")
+Identify Parties within the fact pattern to determine Standard - For example, CFA vs Employer (Std IV); or CFA vs Client (Std III) - Priority of Transactions (Client first, then Employer, then CFA)